TAPevents/Meteorstrap/README.md

 Meteorstrap does not provide rate limiting, and the expensive rendering of CSS occurs every time any of the following fields change: `defaults`, `overrides`, `bootswatch`, `customLess`.
 So make sure only your admin users can modify this collection!

-Additioanlly, there is one publication that you might want to limit access to, but there's nothing secret in there except for CSS.
+Additionally, there is one publication that you might want to limit access to, but there's nothing secret in there except for CSS.
 You can override the authentication function to secure the publication.
 Return any truthy value to allow access.

 ```
 Meteorstrap.publishEditorTo = ->